-grunt gallery is proud to announce the launch of the Mount Pleasant Community Art Screen (MPCAS).
-The MPCAS is a 4×7 metre outdoor urban screen showing art-only content by and for the Mount Pleasant neighbourhood of Vancouver, and officially went live on December 5th, 2019.
+grunt gallery launched the Mount Pleasant Community Art Screen (MPCAS) in December, 2019.
+The MPCAS is a 4×7 metre outdoor urban screen showing art-only content by and for the Mount Pleasant neighbourhood of Vancouver.

 The MPCAS is produced by grunt gallery and generously supported by the Vancouver Foundation, RIZE Corporation, Canada Council for the Arts, Creative BC, and the City of Vancouver.
 The MPCAS is part of the City of Vancouver’s Public Art program.